myoshioka/prisma-client-py-sample/README.md

-# Sample application using Prisma Client Python with ARM environment.
+# Sample application using Prisma Client Python

 ## Overview

-- This repository is a sample application using [Prisma Client Python](https://github.com/RobertCraigie/prisma-client-py).
+- This repository is a sample application using [Prisma Client Python](https://github.com/RobertCraigie/prisma-client-py) with ARM environment.

 ## Description

 This application is intended for use in an arm64-linux environment.
 However, Prisma Client Python does not yet support arm64-linux, so the Prisma engine is built and used directly in the docker container.
+Prisma-Cli is used to download arm64 binaries.

 ## Getting Started